 What Causes Masticatory Muscle Myositis in Dogs?

-The test can confirm a diagnosis but cannot determine how much muscle mass has been lost or the prognosis for a return of normal jaw function.
+While the test can confirm a definitive diagnosis, it can’t determine how much muscle mass has been lost or prognosis of normal jaw function.

 Treatment of Masticatory Myositis in Dogs

 The severity of the disease often guides the treatment options.
 Most dogs, however, require six to eight months of treatment.
 In some cases, lifelong immunosuppressive therapy is required.

 The idea is to treat long enough to stop the dog from relapsing.

 Treatment involves a high dose corticosteroid like Prednisone.
 This is given over a period of 30 days until the symptoms are under control.
 High doses of corticosteroids will suppress the immune system.